 EVBox is a leading global manufacturer of EV charging stations and charging management software.
 Founded in the Netherlands, which is a few years ahead of the UK in adoption of electric vehicles, the company has become the sole public supplier of public charging infrastructure in cities such as Amsterdam, Rotterdam and Monaco.
-EVBox has an installed base of over 50,000 chargers across nearly 1000 cities.
+EVBox has an installed base of over 100,000 chargers across over 55 countries.

 They also have cost effective solutions for pole mounted chargepoints, and double chargepoints.
 Finally, with modular components, remote maintenance and software updates, there is a focus on flexibility and future proofing, an important plus in the fast changing world of electric vehicles.